pharriso/ansible_workshop/exercises/ansible_rhel/molecule/README.md

 sudo yum makecache
 sudo dnf -y  install docker-ce --nobest
 ```
 To run docker commands as a non-priviledged user we need to create a docker group and add our user to it.
 Replace x with your student id.
+NB.
+The docker group may already exist.
+This is fine.

 ```bash
 sudo groupadd docker